preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/tutorial/index.rst

 **(This description is just started, more will be added soon.)**

-Using this option in Omnia Admin a Tenant Administrator can create and edit tutorials for selected publishing pages.
+Using this option in Omnia Admin a Tenant Administrator can create and edit Tutorials for selected publishing pages.

 The User Experience
 *******************
-A tutorial can be set up to start automatically when a page is opened (see more info below).
+A Tutorial can be set up to start automatically when a page is opened (see more info below).
 But if it's not, users select the "Tutorial" icon in the heading:

 .. image:: tutorial-icon-users.png